AI-Hypercomputer/xpk/docs/usage/tpu7x/recipes/flex_lustre_recipe.md

 ### Create a single-NIC, single slice cluster

-Currently flex start provisioning for Ironwood works only in single slice and multi-host or multi-slice and single host setups.
-More options will be added soon

 1. Set the following environment variables:

     > **NOTE:** For multi-host provisioning use an ACCELERATOR_TYPE with any topology that results to more than 8 chips, e.g. `tpu7x-2x2x2` or `tpu7x-16`.
 For single-host provisioning use an ACCELERATOR_TYPE with any topology that results to 8 or less chips, e.g. `tpu7x-2x2x1` or `tpu7x-8`.

-    > **NOTE:** Single-host provisioning is not supported for single-slice.
-If you want to create a single-host cluster, you need to set `--num-slices` to 2 or higher on the `xpk cluster create` command.

     ```shell
     export PROJECT_ID=<project_id> # Your GCP project name